CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/DataPipeline.md

     ![Unzip copy output succeeded](./Media/unzip-pipeline-status-succeeded.png)

 1. If we return to our previously created **b_IADLake** lakehouse item (either by selecting it on the left side rail if still open or by returning to the workspace item list to open), we can confirm that the zip file's content has now been added to the Files section.
-The files should be organized with a nested folder structure based on the year, month, date, and data source title for the pipeline run.
+The files should be organized with a nested folder structure based on the data source title, year, month, and date of the pipeline run.

     ![Copy output succeeded](./Media/unzip-lakehouse-contents.png)